cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Set to true, to ignore the category matches at CNAME domains in a response.
+Ignore category matches at CNAME domains in a response.

-If unchecked, the categories in this rule will be checked against all the CNAME domain categories in a response.
+When off, evaluate categories in this rule against all CNAME domain categories in the response.
+Settable only for `dns` and `dns_resolver` rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#ignore_cname_category_matches ZeroTrustGatewayPolicy#ignore_cname_category_matches}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#ignore_cname_category_matches ZeroTrustGatewayPolicy#ignore_cname_category_matches}

 ---